JonathanBowker/brand-guidelines-schema/README.md

 Visual Identity covers all aspects of how the brand looks across different platforms, including **logos, color palettes, typography**, and **imagery styles**.
 This ensures visual consistency and recognisability across all touchpoints.

 - **Logos**: Guidelines for using primary, secondary, and monochrome logos.
-- **Colors**: Approved color palettes with hex codes, RGB values, and usage contexts.
+- **Colours**: Approved colour palettes with hex codes, RGB values, and usage contexts.
 - **Typography**: Fonts, sizes, line heights, and usage rules.
 - **Imagery**: Photography styles, graphic elements, and patterns.